turn-digital/storybook-and-dist-example/README.md

    - Switch to the required Node.js version.
 Check the supported Node.js versions in the 'package.json' file under the "engines" key.

-5. **Building the 'dist' Folder**
+5. **Building the 'dist' and 'storybook-static' Folder**

-   - To build the 'dist' folder with all components that you can host on your server, follow these commands on the main branch:
+   - To build the 'dist' and 'storybook-static' folder with all components that you can host on your server and the storybook-static foled that you can also put on      your server you only need to follow these commands on the main branch:
-     You can use Windows to build it.
+     Work on Ubuntu 20.04
+     In the source folder run this comands

      ```
      yarn install
      yarn build
      ```

-6. **Building Storybook**

-   - To build Storybook, navigate to the 'cwc-v2-release/v2.0.1' branch and run the following commands:
-     You will need ubuntu 20.04 or later to build it.

-     ```
-     yarn install --immutable --immutable-cache
-     yarn lerna run --scope @carbon/web-components build
-     cd packages/carbon-web-components
-     yarn build-storybook
-     ```

-7. **Storybook and Components**
+6. **Storybook and Components**

    - Navigate to the 'packages/carbon-web-components' directory, where you'll find the 'storybook-static' and 'dist' folders.
    - Running Storybook static on your server will provide you with Storybook containing all web components.

-8. **Ready to Use**
+7. **Ready to Use**

    - Now you have both folders needed to run Storybook on your server and import web components from your own server.